nmoua90/Hoonigan/README.md

 When you have both:

-1. LOCAL REPOSITORY
+**1. LOCAL REPOSITORY**

-2. GITHUB REPOSITORY
+**2. GITHUB REPOSITORY**

-You can edit the files in your LOCAL REPOSITORY as you wish
+Edit files in your LOCAL REPOSITORY as needed

-When you're done editing your LOCAL FILES, you'll want to update them
+When done, you'll want to save your changes

 In order to UPDATE YOUR LOCAL FILES, type the following:

 			git add .
 			git commit -m 'Add a message, that tells wht updates you did.'

-After you've updated your local files, you might want to UPDATE YOUR GITHUB REPOSITORY files
+After you've updated your local files, PUSH the local updates onto YOUR GITHUB REPOSITORY

 To do this, type:

 			git push origin master

-That's it!